keithlennox/roku-feed/README.md

 OTT Season Number / ott_season_number / text / SeasonNumber
 *The season number for this video.
 Numeric values only, no leading zeros, no text. -- Required if OTT Type = "series with seasons".*

-OTT Series Description / ott_series_description / text / ShortDescription
+OTT Series Description / ott_series_description / text / SeriesDescription
 *A description of the series that does not exceed 200 characters.
 The text will be clipped if longer. -- Required on the first episode of every season if OTT Type = "series with seasons" or the first episode of a series if OTT Type = "series without seasons".*

 OTT Series Name / ott_series_name / text / SeriesTitle